One month after we launched the Open Call, our selected trainees are finally here for day #1 of the PHP pre-employment training.

 Evozon’s PHP pre-employment training also offers trainees the chance to continue or start their career with one of the best technical teams in Transylvania.

-The first part of the training consists of a 6 week applied course on PHP basics and the second part will focus on using a specific framework in an applied team project either in Magento or Symfony.
+The first part of the training consists of a 6-week applied course on PHP basics.
+The second part will focus on using a specific framework in an applied team project either in Magento or Symfony.

 As a welcome note on our possible-future-colleagues first day on the job, let’s see what our trainers’ thoughts on the mentoring process are:

 What motivates you to get involved in trainings?